Peveril of the Peak, Manchester: History

-The pub was built c.
-1820 and underwent internal and external remodelling around 1900.
+The pub was built around 1820 and underwent internal and external remodelling around 1900.
 It has a green-tiled exterior with polished wood, stained glass windows, and bench seating inside.

-The source of its name is disputed, with some saying it references the 1823 novel of the same name by Sir Walter Scott, and others that it is in commemoration of a horse-drawn stagecoach that travelled between Manchester and London in only two days.
+The source of its name is disputed, with some saying it references the 1823 novel of the same name by Sir Walter Scott, and others that it is in commemoration of a horse-drawn stagecoach that travelled between Manchester and London in only two days and was also named after the novel.

 The pub was reportedly used as a brothel by G.I.s during the Second World War.